Back to BlogBasics

 The Cost of a Medical Virtual Assistant in 2026

-Pricing models, hourly ranges, and what’s typically included — plus how AI-assisted workflows can change the math on ROI for small and mid-size clinics.
+Pricing models, hourly ranges, and what’s typically included — plus how tooling-backed workflows can change the math on ROI for small and mid-size clinics.

 Want to Hire a Medical VA?

-Book a consultation to see how AI-assisted medical VAs can support your clinic.
+Book a consultation to see how trained medical VAs can support your clinic.

 Get Started